AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 If you want to add a custom field to a standard field group, refer to the [section below](#custom-fields-for-standard-groups) for specific instructions.
 If you are adding fields to a custom field group, refer to section on [editing custom field groups](./field-groups.md) in the field groups UI guide.

-If you do not want to alter any existing field groups, you can add additional fields by [creating a new custom field group](./field-groups.md#create) instead.
+If you do not want to alter any existing field groups, you can [create a new custom field group](./field-groups.md#create) to define additional fields instead.

 ## Add individual fields to a schema {#add-individual-fields}